 When your old brick wall is outdoors (an Exterior brick wall), clean it with a hose or power washer if it’s really bad.

 If indoors (Indoor Brick Walls or a brick fireplace), simply clean with soap and a scrub brush.

 As with any home painting job, if the wall has any cracks or damages on it, you need to fix them before painting.
 To repair Concrete Wall cracks, you must:

-•Smooth over the area with a putty knife, trowel if on a flat surface; or simply use your finger if applying a masonry caulking on the exterior.
+- Smooth over the area with a putty knife, or trowel if on a flat surface, or simply use your finger if applying masonry caulking on the exterior.